I'm a published children's book author, magazine writer, and technology blogger. In my spare time, I like to sew.

 Note: I used a Simplicity pattern with two pattern pieces, a front and back, which resulted in cutting two fabric fronts and two fabric backs, or four total cut pieces.

-Sewing Step 1: Inner Leg Seams
+Step 3: Sew the Inner Leg Seams

 Take one front piece and one back piece and place them right sides together, and inner leg together.
 Sew the inner leg seam with the recommended seam allowance, usually 5/8", which is stated in the pattern sewing instructions.